because we care

 Christopher E. Lowman - president and founder

-Christopher, from a young age, knew that a conventional life of family, career, and retirement was not going to be for him.
-After a life-changing trip to Rwanda in 2009, where he provided care to a group of orphan children who survived the country’s ‘94 genocide, he gave up his life in the US to pursue a life of full-time service to humanity—and hasn’t looked back since.
+After a life-changing trip to Rwanda in 2009, where Christopher provided care to a group of orphan children who survived the country’s ‘94 genocide, he gave up his life in the US to pursue a life of full-time service to humanity—and hasn’t looked back since.

 From there, Christopher traveled to west India, where he wound up living in an impoverished leprosy community, serving its residents — particularly the younger generations — in numerous capacities for nearly three years.
 It was in this challenging, unpredictable, and utterly foreign environment that his perspicacious development skill and understanding was honed, which can best be summed up in a phrase he often employs, “Service just because.”

 By chance, or perhaps by fate, Christopher was connected to NGO and community leaders in Nairobi, Kenya, who he has collaborated with since 2012.
 Together, they have brought the opportunity of education to one of the city’s harshest, most neglected slums and set the stage for a dynamic community center to serve a vulnerable population of orphan children in a remote rural area near the Ugandan/Tanzanian border.

 He also writes over at MovingTowardPeace.com.

 Against the backdrop of the Soviet invasion in the early ‘80s, Eli and her family fled Afghanistan and headed towards an unknown future, seeking security.
 After a long and demanding journey, she has established herself as an experienced Afghan-American female entrepreneur and founder of a successful technical staffing company, who looks to provide comfort and care to those in desperate states of need, particularly women and girls.